 While all trade routes exchanged multiple goods, the largest and most famous trade routes became known for the transportation of specific precious commodities such as gold, salt, and silk.
 Most trade routes also dealt in the trafficking of human beings—some more than others.
 Trade routes, no matter what commodities they transported, played a vital role in the formation of ancient and medieval empires around the globe and were often sources for the exchange of not only goods, but of people and ideas.

-Nearly every political entity that has existed in known world history has been linked to at least one major trade route, and some major polities can be categorized as “trading empires” because their existence came entirely as a result of the trade routes associated with them.
+Nearly every political entity that has existed in known world history has been linked to at least 1 major trade route, and some major polities can be categorized as “trading empires” because their existence came entirely as a result of the trade routes associated with them.
 In can be said with confidence that the connection between trade routes and the development of cultures and political entities cannot be overemphasized, for trade was a major catalyst for development throughout human history.
 The need to trade stirred genetic, cultural, and linguistic exchange that would likely have not occurred without this need, so that the routes traders created served as literal conduits of political and social change.

-There are two physical types of trade routes: overland and nautical.
+There are 2 physical types of trade routes: overland and nautical.
 An overland route connects multiple points by land, and originally was traversed by caravans, or merchants who traveled in groups for convenience and protection.
 With the invention of the automobile, highways, and pipelines, the need for caravans is largely obsolete, though some caravans still exist along trade routes in less-developed areas of the world.
 A nautical route is traversed by sea and tends to involve the use of large ships that carry significant quantities of goods, often over vast distances.
 Nautical routes are the most common and least expensive method of transporting goods in the modern day.

-In addition to overland and nautical routes are two forms of transportation of goods that merit mention: riverine and air transport routes.
+In addition to overland and nautical routes are 2 forms of transportation of goods that merit mention: riverine and air transport routes.
 Riverine routes, or passages that follow along or are navigated via rivers, are considered overland routes.
 Most air routes are nautical, as they tend to cross large bodies of water, though this is not always the case.
 Air routes are of course a common form of trade transportation today, though for most goods this form of transportation is still prohibitively expensive.
 If an air route is too expensive or has too limited a space for transporting goods, a nautical route is most often used.

 Examples of trade routes can be found in every part of the world during any point in its history, but there are a few historic trade routes that deserve attention because of their significance:

 Alexander the Great linked a number of polities in Europe and Asia to form a basis for trade networks that would continue well into subsequent empires.
 The ancient Roman trade network that evolved from Alexander’s conquests extended across the entire continent of Europe, through the Middle East, then connected to Asian trade routes to extend as far as Chang’an (Xi’an), the capital of the Han Empire, located in central China.
-Certain cities, like Petra (located in modern Jordan), became famed as nexus points for trade between the two continents.
+Certain cities, like Petra (located in modern Jordan), became famed as nexus points for trade between the 2 continents.
 The incense routes of ancient Arabia were the most famous of this network, though many other precious commodities, including olive oil, spices, gems, and silk, were traded extensively.

-The Amber Road, a very ancient route that may have been initiated as early as 800 B.C.E., originated in Jutland (modern Denmark) on the Baltic Sea, then moved either south and west through Britain to the Mediterranean or due east along the Danube River to the Black Sea, then eventually to Italy via Yugoslavia.
+The Amber Road, a very ancient route that may have been initiated as early as 800 Before Common Era, originated in Jutland (modern Denmark) on the Baltic Sea, then moved either south and west through Britain to the Mediterranean or due east along the Danube River to the Black Sea, then eventually to Italy via Yugoslavia.
 The routes for the Amber Road varied according to who was in power in Europe and are a historical measurement of the exchange of political power in the region.
 The Amber Road also connected to significant tin routes in West and Central Europe, creating an impressive intra-European network.

-The Silk Road, one of the longest-lasting trade routes in human history, was actually a series of routes that originated in China and extended either north and west though Dunhuang, across the Gobi Desert into Central Asia and onto Europe, or took a more southern route near the Himalayas through Pakistan, which could connect with ports on the Indian subcontinent to Arabia and the eastern coast of Africa or overland through the Middle East to the Mediterranean.
+The Silk Road, 1 of the longest-lasting trade routes in human history, was actually a series of routes that originated in China and extended either north and west though Dunhuang, across the Gobi Desert into Central Asia and onto Europe, or took a more southern route near the Himalayas through Pakistan, which could connect with ports on the Indian subcontinent to Arabia and the eastern coast of Africa or overland through the Middle East to the Mediterranean.
 Exotic animals and plants, slaves, gold, and other commodities passed through this route, whose apex occurred during the Tang Dynasty in the 8th century.
 The Silk Road still exists today, though political instability in Central Asia has largely stopped study of the route except on its eastern end in China.

 The trans-Saharan gold trade network latticed the entire northern half of Africa, reaching ports on the Mediterranean for transport to Europe, extended south into Central Africa, and east to the ports on the coasts that transported gold, copper, salt, and other precious items across the Indian Ocean, reaching as far as China.
 The trans-Saharan routes were also among the most difficult to traverse, making control of them difficult.
 The network still exists today, though it lost most of its significance in the 16th and 17th centuries.

-The Middle Passage or Atlantic Slave Trade is one of the most infamous trade routes in human history, as its primary commodities were human beings.
+The Middle Passage or Atlantic Slave Trade is 1 of the most infamous trade routes in human history, as its primary commodities were human beings.
 An enormous nautical corridor of slave trafficking that provided people from West and Central Africa, millions of Africans were forcibly removed from their homelands to work on plantations in the Americas and the Caribbean, while many more were transported to Europe as chattel labor.

 The slave trade officially lasted from the early 15th to early 19th centuries, though slaves may have been exported as late as the 1860s to Brazil.
 Most people of African descent in the Americas have origins in West and Central Africa as a result of the Middle Passage slave trade.
 While slave trafficking was the primary business of the Middle Passage, other items from the Western Hemisphere, including chocolate, corn, tobacco, sugar, and silver were transported back to Europe via this route.

 The Spice Routes is the name given to the network of southern passages that linked Asia, Africa, and Europe by sea.
 They stretched from the west coast of Japan, through the islands of Indonesia, then skirted the southern coast of India to the Middle East and the East African coast, terminating after crossing the Mediterranean into Europe.
 While sections of these routes were used very early in human history, it was not until European sailors inaugurated the passages in the 16th century that the entire network could be traversed at once.
-This achievement resulted in European domination of maritime trade routes for the following three centuries.
+This achievement resulted in European domination of maritime trade routes for the following 3 centuries.
 A variety of exotic spices, black pepper, and other valuable trade items were commonplace on Spice Route ships.

 The fur trade, inaugurated in the early 17th century, stimulated European exploration and settlement in North America.
 The trade was conducted mostly along riverine routes, especially on the Hudson, St. Lawrence, Mississippi, and Missouri rivers.
 Europe’s insatiable demand for furs, especially beaver for men’s hats, led to a thriving trade in pelts with native populations throughout the northern half of the continent.
 When the demand for furs became too great for native people to provide a sufficient supply, large trading organizations, including the Hudson Bay and North West Companies, established trapping and distribution centers for fur.
 Quebec City, Chicago, Detroit, and Minneapolis are all cities that developed as a result of the fur trade.
 The fur trade waned in the mid-19th century, a result of the depletion of fur-bearing animals in some areas as well as a decreased demand for fur when men’s hats were made of silk instead of felt.